kanidm/kanidm/book/src/intro.md

 A key design goal is that you authenticate with your device in some manner, and then your device will continue to authenticate you in the future.
-Each of these different types of credentials, from SSH keys, application passwords, to RADIUS passwords and others, are "things your device knows" or "things your device has".
+Each of these different types of credentials, from SSH keys, application passwords, RADIUS passwords and others, are "things your device knows" or "things your device has".
 Each credential has limited capability and scope, and can only access that exact service or resource.